dlccyes/CollegeNotes/docs/software-development/Web.md

 		- ![](https://i.imgur.com/nuPiOu1.png)

-It may need a 24 hours to fully take effect, so don't be worried if you see some errors.
+It may need a couple of hours to fully take effect, and you may see some weird erros in the process, so please be patient. (took about 3 hours for my Google domain to fully work)

+Some common errors before it fully takes effect

+- can dig & open in Chrome but not ping or open in FIrefox

 ### Buy domain